ladybug-tools/spider-gbxml-fixer/README.md

 <summary class=sumHeader title="How can we help you?" >Features and Benefits</summary>

-Spider gbXML Fixer enables you to:
+Ladybug Tools / Spider gbXML Fixer enables you to:

-* Access online and local gbXML files via URL, file ope dialog box and drag&drop
+* Access online and local gbXML files via URL, file open dialog box and drag & drop
 * Run an extensive set of checks - with most checks also providing automated fixes
 * Save fixed models as .XML or .ZIP files

 The following are the checks and fixes currently implemented:

-* Inspect files in real-time 3D
+* Inspect and view files in real-time 3D - with Spider gbXML Viewer
+* View file and gbXML statistics
 * Check for valid text and numbers
 * Check project offset distance from origin
 * Check for openings with more than four vertices